ippontech/blog-usa/posts/jhipster-5-release.md

 Among the new cool features, we can list:

-- Java 8 is the baseline and Java 9 is supported
+- Java 8 is officially supported and Java 9 should work seamlessly
-- Spring web MVC is now an optional dependency
+- Spring-boot-starter-webflux is optional
 - Gradle plugin has been rewritten
-- HTTP/2 for Tomcat, Undertow and Jetty
+- HTTP/2 for Undertow
 - Security is auto-configured by Spring-Boot auto-configure (unless JHipster overrides it)
 - new Actuators endpoints
+-- The /info endpoint now displays the git commit from which the application was built
+- OAuth2 support has been improved a lot
+- Memcached support

 ### Spring Cloud